rajhseg/RDownloader/README.md

 # RDownloader

-This Repo is under development so there may be some issues while downloading, until development complete.
+This Repo is under development so there may be some issues while using, All issues will be fixed once development completes.

 This repo consists of a sample implementation of downloader which can download files in chunk using C#